IU-Capstone-Project-2025/open-labs-share/services/articles-service/ARTICLES_README.md

 3. **MinIO Storage:**
 - Storing PDF and other article files

 # User Stories

 1. **The teacher publishes a tutorial:**
 - Uploads a PDF file via POST /articles
-- Specifies the tags "teaching materials", "physics"
 - Students find the material through a search

 2. **The researcher is looking for materials:**
-- Uses filters by topic and date
+- Uses searching for filtering articles
 - Finds several relevant articles
 - Saves them to bookmarks for further study